glen77777/catchan-wik/VirtualBoard.md

 - - Board: Read boards.json to know which boards are there, and add board's tag.
 - - Thread: Scan whole boards to know tags in threads.
 - - Instant scan: Scan immediately after changing scan targets.
-- Physical boards in boardlist: determine how to handle physical boards in boardlist.
+- Physical boards in boardlist: Determine how to handle physical boards in boardlist.
 - Show information hover: Show tag's information on hover.
 - - U: urty/ur/urt / T: nt / B: snb/nb
 - - urty: number of unread replies to you in threads which have this tag.